 Some years ago, when we were holidaying in Jávea during the Sant Joan celebrations, we visited the tourist office and were told that the ‘quintàs parade’ was really not of any interest to tourists and that we shouldn’t bother; we’re very glad that we ignored their advice and discovered an amazing evening of extreme partying.

-The parade heads towards the bull arena next to the bus station but there’s no bulls today.
+For 2024, the Fogueres Commission is calling for the QUINTADES to go direct to the BARET DELS BOUS at midday.
+But there are no bulls on this day.
 Instead there are fun and games with inflatables and water.
 And, of course, there is a bar.
 Which is busier than ever.
 It’s one giant reunion; Xabieros do literally fly in from all corners of the world to meet up with their friends.

 Whilst the Quintà is the central figure of Sant Joan, the peñas (‘penyas’ in Valenciano) are the heart and soul.
 These are friends who have formed themselves into groups with the primary aim of enjoying the fiesta together.
 They can vary in size from just a handful of close friends to a whole street of neighbours, taking over a vacant unit or someone’s garage as a communal billet for the duration of the fiesta.